Thinking of solo travel but not sure where to start? START HERE!

 Every travel journal sitting on my top left-hand shelf holds many memories.

-They contain all the bits of my life away from home.
+These beautiful travel journals (at least to me) contain all the bits of my life away from home.

-Thick, slim, colorful, dreamy, lined, plain, spiral or bound, the cramped handwriting that fills them contains all my impressions of a place - its musty tropical smell, the rough texture of sun-baked walls, the black clothes of weather-worn women who look older than their years.
-I documented everything, in excruciating detail probably no one but myself will ever see.
+Thick, slim, colorful, dreamy, lined, plain, spiral or bound, the cramped handwriting that fills my travel journal pages contains all my impressions of a place – its musty tropical smell, the rough texture of sun-baked walls, the black clothes of weather-worn women who look older than their years.

 Of course you can do that.

-I just don't choose to.
+I just don’t choose to think about it.

 To me there's something magical about putting pen to paper, especially on that first page.
 (Who am I kidding?
 I get giddy just walking into the stationery store.)